hlfshell/arkaine/README.md

 ## Inbox

-The Inbox integration allows you to monitor email accounts and trigger tools/agents based on incoming emails.
+The Inbox connector allows you to monitor email accounts and trigger tools/agents based on incoming emails.
 It supports various email providers including Gmail, Outlook, Yahoo, AOL, and iCloud.

 ### Providers

-The Inbox integration works with any IMAP server, but has built in "easy" support for the following services:
+The Inbox connector works with any IMAP server, but has built in "easy" support for the following services:

 * gmail
 * outlook